Multimodality Representation Learning: A Survey on Evolution, Pretraining and Its Applications: Dataset

 \section{Dataset}

 This section summarizes the benchmarks for the pretraining, finetuning, and evaluation of Multimodal models.
 As per our knowledge, we cover all the benchmarks containing image, text, video, and audio modalities.
 The motive is to provide ready-to-use information to the new researchers regarding the nature of benchmarks, the number of samples in each benchmark, the usability for different tasks, and the comparative information as shown in Table \ref{tab:my-table}.
-The MS COCO dataset \cite{MS-COCO} dataset is used for image recognition, image detection, image segmentation, and image captioning.
+The MS COCO dataset \cite{MS-COCO} is used for image recognition, image detection, image segmentation, and image captioning.
 For each image in the dataset, five different descriptions are provided.
 This dataset contains 91 object types that would be easily recognizable.
 The dataset includes more than 300,000 images and 2.5 million labeled instances.

 The Flickr30k \cite{flckr30k} is collected from Flickr, together with 5 image descriptions provided by human annotators.
 The Flickr8k \cite{hodosh2013framing}is smallest version, also collected from Flickr, that leads to train model easier and faster.
 FUNSD \cite{jaume2019funsd} is a small dataset comprising 199 real, fully annotated, scanned forms.
 FUNSD contains 31485 words, 9707 semantic entities, and 5304 relations and aims to extract and structure forms' textual content.
 SROIE \cite{huang2019icdar2019} consists of a dataset with 1000 whole scanned receipt images and annotations for the competition on scanned receipts OCR and key information extraction (SROIE).
 CMU Multimodal Opinion Sentiment and Emotion Intensity (CMU-MOSEI) dataset \cite{zadeh2018multimodal} is the largest dataset of multimodal sentiment analysis and emotion recognition to date.
-CMU-MOSEI was built in 2018 and contained 23,453 annotated video segments from 1000 distinct online YouTube and 250 topics.
+In 2018, the CMU-MOSEI dataset was created, consisting of 23,453 annotated video clips.
+These clips were sourced from 1,000 unique YouTube videos that covered 250 different topics.

 VQA (Visual Question Answering) \cite{antol2015vqa} is a large dataset containing more than 250,000 images with at least 3 questions per image and 10 ground-truth answers per question.
 VQA v1 provides 6,141,630 ground-truth answers and 1,842,489 plausible answers, making it harder for the model to answer the questions correctly.
 VAQ-cp (Visual Question Answering under Changing Priors) is the splits of the VQA v1 and VQA v2 datasets.
 CrisisMMD \cite{alam2018crisismmd} is a sizeable multimodal dataset of natural disasters collected from Twitter, including earthquakes, hurricanes, wildfires, and floods that happened in the year 2017 across different parts of the World.
 It has three types of annotations.
 The first one is "informative" or "Not informative", which determines whether it is helpful for humanitarian aid.
 The second type is "Humanitarian Categories", such as infrastructure and utility damage, vehicle damage, etc. The last type is "Damage Severity Assessment", which describes the severity of the damage.